 Analysis and Evaluation of the Effectiveness of the Board of Directors

-The Board of Directors confirmed the following matters to further improve the effectiveness of the Board and to constantly increase the enterprise value:
+The Board of Directors has confirmed that it will prioritize the following measures to further improve the effectiveness of the Board of Directors through the effectiveness evaluation for FY2021.

 Policy for correspondence to Corporate Governance Code